shridattz/gravity-forms-google-places/README.md

 For instance, you may wish to collect the City, State, and/or Country values separately or collect the latitude and longitude values of the address.

 Address components can be populated into "Single Line Text" or "Hidden" fields.

-To collect additional address components, add a new field of either of these types and select the "Advanced" tab of the edit form for the new field.
+To collect additional address components,add a new field of either of these types and select the "Advanced" tab of the edit form for the new field.
 You should see a set of configuration options labeled "Populate with Google Places Address Component."

-In the "Field ID" box, enter the field ID of the "Google Places Lookup" field that you wish to populate from.
+In the "Field ID" box, enter the field ID of the "Google Places Lookup" Input field that you wish to populate from.

 The "Component" option should be filled with the address component you'd like to collect; for a list of possible components, see the "Address and Places Component Types" section of the [Geocomplete documentation][geocomplete].

 Some components include a shortened version (e.g. "RI" instead of "Rhode Island"), but by default, the result will contain the full version.
 To access the short version, append `_short` to the component type.
 For example, to collect the short value of the state value for a U.S. address, the component would be